-A classic monogram gift is among the most popular personalized gifts you can get for someone, especially for weddings, bridal showers or birthdays.
-Here we'll show you the essentials to monogramming: how to write them, where it a personal monogram or a couples one, the different styles available and cool suggestions on how to apply them to different products.
+A classic monogram gift is among the most popular personalized gifts you can get for someone, especially for weddings, bridal showers, or birthdays.
+Here we'll show you the essentials to monogramming: how to write them, whether it a personal monogram or a couple one, the different styles available, and cool suggestions on how to apply them to different products.

 But first... what's a monogram?

 A monogram is a typography design that connects letters, traditionally in a flowy, cursive font but more recently also in cool bold, and graphic font designs.
 Initials are often interlinked or wrapped together by a border and they usually come together to be a calligraphy artwork by themselves.

 The monogram letters usually represent initials, this could be a person's initials - often first, middle and last name - couple's initials - his & her first name, last name - or even family member initials like brothers and sisters.
-They typically have 1, 2 or 3 initials, with 3 being the most popular form, for creating a much balanced artwork composition.
+They typically have 1, 2, or 3 initials, with 3 being the most popular form, for creating a much more balanced artwork composition.

 But most important a monogram tells a story.
 The meaning of monograms depends on what initials they capture, this makes them great for any type of gift.
-For example, for a wedding gift a 3 initial monogram could celebrate the new family engagement by representing the bride and grooms first names and the family name.
-On the other hand, the same 3 initial monogram would make a perfect gift for a mum on Mother's Day with the initials of her 3 kids.
+For example, for a wedding gift, a 3 initial monogram could celebrate the new family engagement by representing the bride and groom's first names and the family name.
+On the other hand, the same 3 initial monograms would make a perfect gift for a mum on Mother's Day with the initials of her 3 kids.

 How to monogram